jackdoe/godzilla/README.md

 func (this *Context) Render(extra ...string)
     renders a template, if the template name starts with os.PathSeparator it is rendered with absolute path otherwise it is appended to Views
-    WARNING: all template names are converted to lower case
+    WARNING: all template names are converted to lower case example

     ctx.Render("show") // -> ./v/show.html (Views + "show" + ".html")
     ctx.Render("/tmp/show") // -> /tmp/show.html ("/tmp/show" + ".html")

-    if left without arguments (ctx.Render()) - it takes the package_name.function_name and renders
+    if left without arguments (ctx.Render()) it takes the package_name.function_name and renders

-    v/package_name/function.templateExt
+    v/package_name/function.templateExt so for example if we have package gallery with function Album() and we have ctx.Render() inside it it will render Views + /gallery/ + album + TemplateExt (default:

-    so for example if we have package gallery with function Album() and we have ctx.Render() inside it it will render Views + /gallery/ + album + TemplateExt (default: ./v/gallery/album.html)
+    ./v/gallery/album.html)

 func (this *Context) RenderJSON(j interface{}, error_code int) error